MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/extensibility/refactoring-over-layering.md

 ## Detailed process
 Complete the following steps to relax model restrictions.
 This procedure can be completed on a cloud environment or a local virtual machine (VM).

-1. Deploy a Finance and Operations development environment.
+1. Deploy the development environment for the Finance and Operations app.
 2. Run the Lifecycle Services (LCS) code upgrade service to upgrade the solution.
 3. Temporarily allow over-layering in Microsoft models as needed to enable compilation.